camdunne/name-count/README.md

 # Name Count
->> Count the number lines each character spoke in a given play.
+> Count the number lines each character spoke in a given play.

->> The default play is Macbeth.
-The user can enter in an xml url file, to update the Chart to that play.
+> The default play is Macbeth.
+The user can enter in an xml url file in order to update the displayed chart.